rptrainor/rptrainor/README.md

 _Head of Frontend Engineering - Confidence_ | 08/2020 - 10/2022 | https://www.confidence.com

-- Founding engineer that grew a team from 1 to 8 staff while managing the interview process and mentoring juniors.
+- Founding engineer who grew a team from 1 to 8 staff while managing the interview process and mentoring juniors.
 - Led startup from 0 to 1: from initial idea to product-market fit, first customers, and successful fundraising.
 - Oversaw frontend development using React, React Router, Express, and REST APIs.